Oh no! Ideophones are not response cries!

 Moreover, ideophones are also used during joint activities (e.g. the making of gunpowder, pressing palm oil, building mud houses), where their highly specific, sensory semantics allows collaborators to quickly and precisely converge on a shared understanding of the processes and of the state of the materials they are handling.
 In this context, ideophones are used as a 'precision tool' as it were.
 (Imagine using response cries for this.
 'Ouch!
 Now you hit my hand.
 Move back.
 Yuck!
 You made it all pulpy!
 Oops!
 I dropped the hammer' — Nah, it wouldn't work.)
 Ideophones, in short, are a vivid and versatile communicative workhorse, well integrated in everyday social interaction and in the linguistic system.

-If you're interested to learn more about how ideophones are actually used in everyday discourse, feel free to check out my paper on 'ideophones in unexpected places' or come and hear me talk about the use of ideophones in joint activities at the AAA meeting in Philadelphia in a couple of weeks.
+If you’re interested to learn more about what ideophones actually are, feel free to check out my paper on ‘ideophone typology‘ or come and hear me talk about the use of ideophones in joint activities at the AAA meeting in Philadelphia in a couple of weeks.

 References